groff_diff(7) — Linux manual page

 Define a character class (or simply “class”) ident

-A class thus defined can then be referred to in lieu of
+thus defined can then be referred to in lieu of listing all

-listing all the characters within it.
-Currently, only the
+the characters within it.
+Currently, only the cflags

-cflags request can handle references to character classes.
+request can handle references to character classes.
+In the

-In the request's simplest form, each c is a character (or
+request's simplest form, each c is an ordinary or special

-name space, we recommend starting and ending the class
+space, we recommend starting and ending the class name with

-(with char and related requests).
-This practice applies
+char and related requests).
+This practice applies the

-the presence of “]” in the class name to prevent the usage
+presence of “]” in the class name to prevent the usage of

-must use the \C escape sequence to access a class with
+use the \C escape sequence to access a class with such a

 character.
 Internally, GNU troff converts these two